DrylandEcology/gridSTDF/Documentation/WeatherLogicStepbyStep.md

 than their 30-year climatological normal (1980-2010) for [1 1-month and 13 3-month outlooks](https://www.cpc.ncep.noaa.gov/products/forecasts/month_to_season_outlooks.php).
 These outlooks are updated on approximately mid-month ([release schedule](https://origin.cpc.ncep.noaa.gov/products/predictions/schedule.php)).
 The 1-month outlook is for the nearest upcoming month while the 3-month outlooks consist of 13 total forecasts for the next year.
 The 3-month outlooks overlap one another, and each individual month is included in up to 3 outlooks.
 For example, on May 15th, the closest 1-month outlook would be for June, and the nearest 3-month outlook would be for June-July-August.
 There are subsequent outlooks for July-August-September, August-September-October, and so on for the next 13 month period.
-Currrently, we are using the 13 3-month outlooks to generate predictions.
+Currently, we are using the 13 3-month outlooks to generate predictions.
 ![image](https://www.cpc.ncep.noaa.gov/products/predictions/multi_season/13_seasonal_outlooks/color/page2.gif)